MasahikoSawada/pgtools/bdbench/README.md

 select prepare(100000000, 12, 5, 10);
 ```

 `prepare()` SQL function generates TIDs on memory, simulating dead tuples and index tuples.
-In the above example, it generates `12` dead tuples per block with `5` offset interval in blocks with `10` block interval, generating `100000000` in total.
+In the above example, it generates `12` dead tuples per block with `5` offset interval in blocks in `10` blocks interval, generating `100000000` in total.

 ### Evaluate the loading performance